Ashleigh Plumptre

+Plumptre started her senior career with Notts County before moving to the United States and college soccer for the USC Trojans.
+She has also previously played for LA Galaxy OC and Leicester City.
+Formerly an England youth international, she made her senior Nigeria debut in February 2022 and later represented the nation at the 2023 World Cup.

 Club career

 Youth career

 Born in Leicester, Plumptre grew up and attended primary school in Melton Mowbray.
 She began playing football at age 4 when she joined Asfordby Amateurs.
-At age 8 she joined the Leicester City Centre of Excellence, spending seven years with the club playing from under-10 to under-15 level.
+At age 8, she joined the Leicester City Centre of Excellence, spending seven years with the club playing from under-10 to under-15 level.
 She left Leicester to join Birmingham City's under-17 team in 2013 where she also had the opportunity to train with the senior WSL 1 team.
 In 2014, Plumptre briefly joined third-tier FA Women's Premier League side Derby County's Centre of Excellence.